vircadia/vircadia-docs-sphinx/docs/source/create/avatars/find-avatars.rst

 Avatar Guidelines
 ----------------------

 Many external sites like TurboSquid and CGTrader provide avatars that you can use.
-However, note that not all of the avatars you find may work in Project Athena.
-To improve the chances that your downloaded avatar is compatible with Project Athena, we've compiled a list of guidelines to help you "sanity check" it prior to use.
+However, note that not all of the avatars you find may work in Vircadia.
+To improve the chances that your downloaded avatar is compatible with Vircadia, we've compiled a list of guidelines to help you "sanity check" it prior to use.

 You should ensure that: